SPECCHIODB/VM_Appliance/README.md

 ------------
 * Don't run the build as root user.
 Ansible will fail with an "You need to be root to perform this command.".
 The root cause for this is unclear.

+FAQ
+---
+### How do I add a new PDF guide to the virtual machine?
+To add new guides to the virtual machine simply extend `specchio_client_guides` in the following [file](ansible/roles/specchio_client/defaults/main.yml).
+(Also ensure the the file with exact same name exists in the [Guide repository](https://github.com/SPECCHIODB/Guides/).